CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-client-exception.md

 ## Description

-Exception thrown when an error occurs from the Telnet object.
+The exception thrown when a Telnet Client (e.g. [Execute Telnet Command][]) is incorrectly configured.

 There are multiple reasons that this exception can be thrown: